ahmedattar/adaptive-huffman-encoding-and-decoding/README.md

-# adaptive huffman encoding and decoding
+# adaptive huffman implementation and report about audio compression tecniques.